AMN-SHK/UnibotFM/data/nlu.md

 ## intent:payment
 - What are the different payment methods through which fees can be paid?
-- Payment methods ?
+- Payment methods
 - Payment options
-- How can i pay fees ?
+- How can i pay fees
 - Ways to pay fees
+- online payment for fees
+- how to pay fees
+- payment

 ## intent:payment_date
 - When is the last date to pay the fees ?